gizburdt/cuztom/readme.md

 	$book = new Custom_Post_Type( 'Book' );

-We can pass some arguments and labels as second and third parameter to overwrite the defaults.

-	$book = new Custom_Post_Type( 'Book',
-				array( 'supports' => array( 'title', 'editor', 'excerpt' ) ),
-				array( 'plural' => 'Little Books' )
-			)

 ### Add Custom Taxonomies

 To add Custom Taxonomies, simply call this method.

 	$book->add_taxonomy( 'Author' );

 You can also call this as a seperate class like this.
+The second parameter is the Post Type name.

 	$taxonomy = new Cuztom_Taxonomy( 'Author', 'book' ) )